ixnix/duISD/README.md

 # About
 duISAD is a global, homogenized weather station-based dust-climate dataset (duISD) in support of wind erosion monitoring, dust source mapping, and dust-climate analysis at local to global scales.
-The main data source is the NOAA Integrated Surface Database (ISD), merged with climate information from external sources.
+The main data source is the NOAA Integrated Surface Database (ISD) merged with climate variables from external sources.

 # Version
 October 2020: \